 Multi-factor authentication

-Responsibility for access control to customer systems lies with the client.
+The responsibility for access control to customer systems lies with the client.

 An access log can be exported from ezeelogin.